reygen-win/web-clone-project/README.md

 How to run this file
 ===================================
-1. Download the 'CCC Web Clone Project.zip' file.
+1. Download the 'CCCC Web Clone Project.zip' file.
 2. Unzip this zip file into your destination folder
 3. Open the new folder you just extracted.
 4. Choose language: